ingrettable/ingrettable/README.md

 ## About Me
 - 😊 she/her
-- 🎓 BS in CS and CS at SBU '24
+- 🎓 BS in CS and AMS at SBU '24
 - 👩‍💻 Incoming SWE at JP Morgan Chase
 - 📚 Teaching Assistant for Introduction to Object Oriented Programming (Spring 2024)
 - 🗃️ Student Technician at SBU Division of IT